hc-tcg/hc-tcg/tests/README.md

 ### Unit Tests
 Unit tests are used for redux saga and various functions and components.
 Unit tests are done using `jest`

-### Snapshot Tests
-These tests are used to ensure the output of a function does not unexpectedly drift.
-We use snapshot tests primarily to test the frontend.
-Snapshot tests are done using `jest`.
-Snapshot tests can be updated using `npm run test:snapshot-update`.

 ### Component Tests
 These tests are used to ensure that a function renders as expected.
 This is done